Slovakia–Taiwan relations: History

 Martin Podstavek assumed the role of Slovakian representative in Taiwan in 2017.
-In 2022, Podstavek was awarded the Taiwanese Grand Medal of Diplomacy.
+During his tenure, he significantly strengthened bilateral cooperation, especially in economic, academic, and health diplomacy.
+In 2022, Podstavek was awarded the Taiwanese Grand Medal of Diplomacy in recognition of his contributions.

 In 2021, the Foreign Affairs Committee of the National Council of Slovakia passed a resolution to support the attendance of Taiwan at the World Health Assembly.
+The resolution was recognized and praised by Taiwan's Ministry of Foreign Affairs.